-Read on to learn more about the advantages and disadvantages of low-code and no-code development, plus some best practices for deploying these approaches in your organization or workflow.
+Read on to learn more about the advantages and disadvantages of low-code and no-code development, plus some best practices for deploying these approaches in your organization.

-Low-code platforms and tools are as straightforward as they sound: the amount of coding knowledge required for people to use them is low, compared to traditional software development tools.
-No-code, often used interchangeably or alongside the phrase low-code, means mastering that platform or tool requires absolutely no coding knowledge.
+The definition of a low-code platforms is as straightforward as it sounds: the amount of coding knowledge required to use them is low, compared to traditional software development tools.
+No-code, often used interchangeably (or alongside) the phrase low-code, means mastering that platform or tool requires absolutely no hand-coding.

-Low-code and no-code platforms generally have modular components and drag-and-drop features.
-This helps teams of non-technical people experiment, make prototypes, and build apps and integrations, speeding up software creation.
+Low-code platforms generally have modular components and drag-and-drop features.
+This helps teams of non-technical people experiment, make prototypes, and build mobile apps and launch initiatives, speeding up software creation.

 Because their user interfaces are so simple and require so little coding experience, low-code and no-code tools have led to the rise of the “citizen developer.”
-Though application development may have involved teams of professional developers in the past, now everyone from the CEO to the office manager can participate.
+Now everyone from the CEO to the VP of Marketing can participate.

 What are the benefits of low-code development?

 In fast-moving business environments, low-code tools save time.
-Three years ago, Forrester analyst John Rymer predicted that—whether you’re in charge of software development or not—circumstances like the developer shortage and rapid digitization make low-code platforms a good strategy for all companies.
+A few years ago, Forrester analyst John Rymer predicted that—whether you’re in charge of software development or not—circumstances like the developer shortage and rapid digitization would make low-code platforms an essential strategy for all companies.

 The reason low-code applications can move so quickly: anyone who understands a business process can build a technical solution that streamlines it, without needing weeks or months to learn a programming language.
 Automating or streamlining a workflow inside a company then becomes ultra-simple—like building with a Lego set, instead of designing a mold, pouring the plastic, and fully manufacturing new toys yourself.
 Forrester's Jeffrey Hammond calculated that 75% of app development in 2021 will use a low-code approach.